open2b/scriggo-site/get-started-2.md

 # Get Started With Templates

-In the first step you have learned how to <a href="/get-started">embed Go programs</a> in your applications.
+In the first step you have learned how to <a href="/get-started">embed Go programs</a>.
 In this second step you will learn how to execute Scriggo templates in your applications.

 It requires 10 minutes to be completed.